Skip to content

 Reunification Palace

-It was known as Independence Palace before, many historical events took place in the palace, and it was built in a 1960s style.
+It was known as Independence Palace before.
+Many historical events took place in the palace, which was built in a 1960s style.
 When you enter the palace, you will see large rooms and furniture.
 The palace hosted an important event when a North Vietnamese army tank crashed through the iron gates here, ending the Vietnam War in 1975.

-The Reunification Palace is on 44 acres of lush lawns and gardens.
-It was built in the same place as the former Norodom Palace, bombed by fighter jets in 1962.
+The Reunification Palace is 44 acres of lush lawns and gardens.
+It was built in the same place as the former Norodom Palace, which fighter jets bombed in 1962.
 In 1966, the palace became the home and workplace of the successive president.
-That was when Vietnam was split between the North and the south.
+That was when Vietnam was split between the North and the South.

 Museum of Vietnamese History